12Starlight/React-Redux/W13D5/jbuilder_intro/questions.md

 &nbsp;

 What are some jbuilder methods we can use and how do they change our json respones?
->Answer: <kbd>jbuilder.extract!</kbd> which lets us extract attributes from an instance directly and <kdb>json.set!</kdb> which allows to set keys that need to be evaluated first.
+>Answer: <kbd>jbuilder.extract!</kbd> which lets us extract attributes from an instance directly and <kbd>json.set!</kbd> which allows to set keys that need to be evaluated first.

 &nbsp;

 How do we make our routes that return json default to returning json instead of html?
->Answer: We want to set t he default format of resources in `config/routes.rb` to <kbd>:json</kbd>.
+>Answer: We want to set the default format of resources in `config/routes.rb` to <kbd>:json</kbd>.
 So, it would look like the following:

       Rails.application.routes.draw do
         namespace :api, defaults: { format: :json } do